akinolawilson/Natural-language-processing-LR-LSTM-and-GB/README.md

 ### Auxiliary data
 - Extreme gradient boosting
 - Light gradient boosting
-- Ordered categorical graident boosting
+- Ordered categorical gradient boosting
 <br>
 The textual component is first modelled using a classical statistical model, a logistic regressor combined with a Gaussian radial basis function expansion of the feature space.
 3 different textual parameterisations are trial; unigram, bigram and trigram tokenisations.
 To improve upon the model, three deep networks that utilise the entire dataset are built.
 The novel attention mechanism is applied in the most complex model, leading to the most desirable results.